 On Androids, disable "Simple mode" to be able to select folder location.

 When you click "Connect", a confirmation box will appear: "Destination folder is not empty.
 Add anyway?"
 Ignore the message and click "OK".

 Remove a folder

 When you're ready to stop syncing a folder permanently, you can remove it from Sync.
 In this case, it will no longer be displayed in Sync on any device linked to your identity.
-Folder will still remain the file system, but on iOS and WP will be removed from device at all.
+Folder will still remain in the file system, but on iOS and WP will be removed from device at all.